vegardkrogh/dotfiles/README.md

 ## Key Features

-- Powerlevel10k theme for a beautiful and informative prompt
+- Starship or optional Powerlevel10k theme for a beautiful and informative prompt
+- Lightweight ZSH setup (Oh-My-Zsh is optional)
+- Simple prompt for VS Code terminals
+- Automatic update checking in the background
 - Useful aliases for Git, Docker, Kubernetes, and more
 - Plugin system for enhanced functionality
 - Intuitive keyboard shortcuts